omgmarc/OMGclick-Releases/FAQ.md

 If you saw this error message, then it also means a screenshot was automatically saved (even if screenshots are not enabled) of the unidentified item in the post-battle screen.
 Look for it in the screenshots folder wherever you have OMGclick located.
 Submit a bug report on Discord or create an issue on Github, and include the screenshot.

 ## Where do I find the link to Discord?
-It's https://discord.gg/SxH7Jmauhw, but if you can also find a link to it at https://getomgclick.com.
+It's https://discord.gg/SxH7Jmauhw, but if you can also find a link to it within OMGclick by clicking on the Discord icon below the banner or by visiting https://getomgclick.com.

 ## How do I get the latest version?
-The best way to stay notified of new versions is by [joining the Discord server](https://discord.gg/RBzHB5n), but you can always find the latest version on at https://getomgclick.com.
+The best way to stay notified of new versions is by [joining the Discord server](https://discord.gg/SxH7Jmauhw), but you can always find the latest version on at https://getomgclick.com.
 I plan to eventually include a way to check for updates from within the program.

 ## How do I use OMGclick with only "X number" of clients while I manually handle "Y number" of clients?
 **NOTE for users accustomed to older versions of OMGclick:** As of version 4.0.0, selection of game clients has changed from bottom up to a top down selection process to make it more intuitive for new users.